javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 }
 ```

-Server-side code is a little bit beyond our scope here.
-We're using browser WebSocket API, a server may have another library.
+Server-side code is a little bit beyond our scope.
+Here we'll use Node.js, but you don't have to.
+Other platforms also have their means to work with WebSocket.

-Still it can also be pretty simple.
-We'll use Node.js with <https://github.com/websockets/ws> module for websockets.

 The server-side algorithm will be:

 1. Create `clients = new Set()` -- a set of sockets.
-2. For each accepted websocket, `clients.add(socket)` and add `message` event listener for its messages.
+2. For each accepted websocket, add it to the set `clients.add(socket)` and setup `message` event listener to get its messages.
 3. When a message received: iterate over clients and send it to everyone.
 4. When a connection is closed: `clients.delete(socket)`.